reedcozart/yash/README.md

   * ability to move jobs from bg into fg, and vice versa
   * I/O redirection including piping data from one job to another or writing/reading of files

+This shell was written and tested on Ubuntu Linux distrobution.